liquinlab/elm-smile/docs/api.md

 - `stepIndex`: Returns the current step index.
 - `paths`: Returns the current paths.
 - `path`: Returns the current path.
-- `length`: Returns the number of steps (excluding SOS/EOS).
+- `length`: Returns the number of steps
 - `nSteps`: Alias for `length`.
-- `nrows`: Returns the total number of rows including SOS/EOS.
+- `nrows`: Returns the total number of rows.

 ### Table Management